alissonmarcs/inception_of_things/README.md

 https://gitlab.10.0.2.15.nip.io
 ```

 Open it in browser, and create repo ArgoCD will watch.
-Repo shoul be named `vde-frei` and have
+Repo should be named `vde-frei` and have
 `manifests` folder, like ArgoCD application expects

 ```yml